sirisian/ecmascript-types/references.md

 }
 ```

 The reference is to the array slot, so writes through other aliases are visible during the loop.
+Liveness is enforced by two rules that catch different things at different moments.

+Inside a `ref` loop, any operation that changes the container's length — `push`, `pop`, `shift`, `unshift`, `splice`, or assigning `length` — is a TypeError *at that operation*.
+The loop holds a reference for its whole duration, so the length is pinned for its whole duration; nothing needs to be counted to know a reference is live.

-Any operation that could change a variable-length array's length or move its storage — `push`, `pop`, `shift`, `unshift`, `splice`, or assigning `length` — while a reference into that array is live is a TypeError, checked at compile time wherever the types are known; a `ref` loop is the common case, since it holds a reference across the whole iteration.
-A fixed-length `[N].<T>` and a placement-`new` allocation never move, so references into them carry no such restriction.
+Outside a loop, a reference into storage that can relocate is invalidated when the storage relocates, and the next read or write through it is a TypeError.
+This is the rule that catches `reserve` and `withCapacity`, which change an allocation's capacity without touching its length and so are invisible to any length comparison.
+A reference to an element that has been removed is invalidated the same way: a reference names an element, not an address.
+A fixed-length `[N].<T>` and a placement-`new` allocation never move, so references into them are never invalidated.

 Reference iteration is direct, index-based element access: it does not go through `Symbol.iterator`, so patching the iterator protocol does not affect it, and it allocates nothing, since there is no `{ value, done }` result object — which a reference could not be stored in anyway.
 It is defined for the built-in typed arrays, including `SoA.<T>` from the [structure of arrays](soa.md) extension, where a reference denotes a column set and an index rather than a contiguous element.
 A user-defined iterator yielding references is not supported; the `...` operator's yield type is a value type.